chidozieononiwu/azure-sdk-tools/tools/apiview/parsers/CONTRIBUTING.md

     Url
   ```
 ### APITreeNode
-- `Name` : The name of the tree node which will be used for API navigation.
+- `Name (n)`  : The name of the tree node which will be used for API navigation.
-- `Id` : Id of the node, which should be unique at the node level. i.e. unique among its siblings
+- `Id (i)` : Id of the node, which should be unique at the node level. i.e. unique among its siblings
-- `Kind` : What kind of node is it. (namespace, class, module, method e.t.c)
+- `Kind (k)` : What kind of node is it. (namespace, class, module, method e.t.c)
-- `Tags` : Use this for opt in or opt out boolean properties e.g. `Deprecated`, `Hidden`, `HideFromNavigation`
+- `Tags (t)` : Use this for opt in or opt out boolean properties e.g. `Deprecated`, `Hidden`, `HideFromNavigation`
-- `Properties` : Use this for other properties of the node.
+- `Properties (p)` : Use this for other properties of the node.
 If the node needs more specification e.g. Use `SubKind` entry to make the node kind more specific.
-- `TopTokens` : The main data of the node.
+- `TopTokens (tt)` : The main data of the node.
-- `BottomToken` : Data that closes out the node.
+- `BottomToken (bt)` : Data that closes out the node.
-- `Children` : Node immediate descendant
+- `Children (c)` : Node immediate descendant

 ### StructuredToken
-- `Value` : The token value which will be dispalyed.
+- `Value (v)` : The token value which will be dispalyed.
-- `Id` : Which will be used to navigate and find token on page.
+- `Id (i)` : Which will be used to navigate and find token on page.
-- `Kind` : Could be `Content` `LineBreak` `NoneBreakingSpace` `TabSpace` `ParameterSeparator` `Url`
+- `Kind (k)` : Could be `Content` `LineBreak` `NoneBreakingSpace` `TabSpace` `ParameterSeparator` `Url`
   All tokens should be content except for spacing tokens and url.
 ParameterSeparator should be used between method or function parameters.
 Spacing token dont need to have value.
-- `Tags` : Use this for opt in or opt out boolean properties e.g. `SkippDiff`
+- `Tags (t)` : Use this for opt in or opt out boolean properties e.g. `SkippDiff`
-- `Properties` : Capture any other interesting data here. e.g Use `GroupId` : `documentation` to group consecutive comment tokens.
+- `Properties (p)` : Capture any other interesting data here. e.g Use `GroupId` : `doc` to group consecutive comment tokens.
-- `RenderClasses` : Add css classes for how the tokens will be rendred.
+- `RenderClasses (rc)` : Add css classes for how the tokens will be rendred.
 Classes currently being used are `text` `keyword` `punctuation` `type-name` `member-name` `literal` `string-literal` `comment` Feel free to add your own custom class.
 Whatever custom classes you use please provide us the appriopriate css for the class so we can update APIView.

+Json property names are show in brackets.

 Each module of the API (namespace, class, method) should be its own node.

+Sort each node at each level of the tree by your desired property, this is to ensure that difference in node order does not result in diff.

+Ensure each node must have an Id.
+The combination of `Id`, `Kind` and `SubKind` should make the node unique among its siblings.
+This is very important.

 If you want to have space between the API nodes add an empty token and lineBreak at the end of bottom tokens to simulate one empty line.